-- 5. Stabilisation of short-term prices, subject to gradual changes in accordance with long-term trends, is wholly to the good.
+- 6. The problem of regulation has two aspects Stabilisation and Restriction.
+In its first aspect it aims at limiting and smoothing out the short-term fluctuations of price which in the past have been disastrous to the operations of producers and consumers alike.
+In its second aspect it aims at securing an economic price and a gradual transference of trade in cases where it would appear likely that otherwise over-production would inevitably involve producers generally in prolonged distress.
+The treatment of the two aspects must be closely associated in practice.
+But for the purposes of exposition paragraph 14 of Section III below is primarily concerned with the first and paragraph 15 with the second; whilst in paragraph 16 an attempt is made to marry the ideas of bufferstock regulation and quota regulation. - changes in accordance with long-term trends, is wholly to the good.
 But lasting, as distinct from temporary, restriction of output can seldom be in the general interest of the world as a whole; and must be the symptom of a malady, which should be cured rather than endured, either local in the shape of misdirected production, or general as a result of deflationary pressure and depressed demand.
-It remains to be seen whether chronic restriction of output will be required in the post-war world over so wide a field as was becoming necessary in the decade before the war.
+It remains to be seen whether chronic restriction of output will be required in the post-war world over so wide a field as was becoming necessary in the miserable decade before the war.
 We may reasonably hope that the adequate stimulation of demand and the raising of nutritional standards and the standard of life generally will have the effect of taking up the slack and absorbing potential production over a wide field.
-Certainly it will be a matter for great dissatisfaction if we should find it advisable deliberately to impoverish the world by forbidding a potential output of primary foodstuffs and other raw materials, whilst hundreds of millions of consumers go short of what they should have. - Nevertheless, the organisation of the world economic structure so that chronic gluts do not occur will present the gravest difficulties.
+Certainly it will be a matter for great dissatisfaction if we should find it advisable deliberately to impoverish the world by forbidding a potential output of primary foodstuffs and other raw materials, whilst hundreds of millions of consumers go short of what they should have.
+Nevertheless the organisation of the world economic structure so that chronic gluts do not occur will present the gravest difficulties.
 We must be prepared for failures in particular directions and for progress in general which is only gradual.
-We do not disguise from ourselves that the constructive proposals set forth in detail below are conceived in a spirit of hopefulness which may be disappointed.
-They assume a measure of international discipline and goodneighbourliness and, in general, a readiness of Governments to accept proper standards of international behaviour, which did not exist before the war. also depend on the effective substitution of an expansionist for a contractionist pressure on world demand, through the better management of the supply of international money.
-If the first assumption breaks down, trade in primary products may well relapse into its accustomed chaos.
-If the second fails, the scheme proposed may degenerate-or, as believers in full-blooded international planning might argue, regenerate-into organised regulation of the majority of products on a scale not hitherto attempted.
-On the other hand, a better ordering of our affairs may not be so difficult as it looks, if we tackle it boldly.
-The gluts which have disorganised production in the past have been small in relation to actual output and still smaller in relation to potential demand; and the disorder they have caused has been disproportionate to its origin.
-It is not true that the impulse of individuals to toil and to produce exceeds their readiness to enjoy and to consume; or that we have reached standards of life so high that our concern should be to hold back output and curb the bounty of nature.
-It is, rather, the task of this generation to devise, by taking thought, an organisation which can escape from an insane paradox by bringing production and consumption into a fruitful union.
+Provision is made, therefore, for organised restriction of output subject to certain safeguards, if and when there are convincing reasons that it is necessary.
+Indeed some provision on such lines is required, apart from the risk of chronic gluts, in order to deal with difficulties in changing the main sources of supply which, although they are not permanent, cannot be dealt with satisfactorily merely by short-term methods.